Modern web interfaces rely on declarative, GPU-accelerated motion to guide attention without

 Every pattern includes compositor-safe CSS, progressive enhancement strategies, framework

-examples for React, Vue, and Svelte, and prefers-reduced-motion support throughout.
+examples for React, Vue, and Svelte, and prefers-reduced-motion support throughout —

-scroll() and view() work
+focus and announcement work